 3. Cozy Socks/ Slipper Socks

-This is completely optional, but I think it adds a nice touch if you’re having photos taken at the hospital.
+This is completely optional, but I think it adds a nice touch to your hospital outfit if you’re having photos taken at the hospital.

 The pretty print is sure to brighten up your hospital room.
 It can also help you feel cute during a time where it’s easy to feel a little less confident.

-Greet visitors in style and cherish your hospital photos with baby in your stylish robe.
+Greet visitors in style and cherish your hospital photos with your little bundle of joy in your stylish robe.